Rack-Robotics/Powercore-V3/README.md

 4-position JST-XH header provides communication with external controllers.
 Exposes 3.3V and GND from RP2040 microcontroller with current-limiting resistors.

 - **Enable Input**: Output is enabled when this input is connected to 3.3V or external 3.3V supply with common ground.
 10kΩ pull-down resistor to GND.
-- **Feedback Output**: Reports discharge rate via active-low PWM signal.
-100% duty cycle indicates open circuit; 0% indicates short circuit or power supply fault.
-Maintain 20-80% duty cycle during machining by adjusting feedrate.
+- **Feedback Output**: Reports EDM power consumption via active-low PWM signal.
+100% duty cycle indicates no power consumption from machining; 0% indicates short circuit.
+Maintain 10-90% duty cycle during machining by adjusting feedrate.
 10kΩ pull-down resistor to GND.
 External low-pass filter can convert to analog feedback.

 ### USB-MICRO SERIAL INTERFACE